 California State University East Bay, USA

-Amy June Rowley is currently working on her PhD dissertation from the University of Wisconsin Milwaukee, having completed a Masters in Deaf Education as an ASL specialist, and where she previously coordinated the ASL Studies Program and taught in the ASL and interpreting programs.
+Amy June Rowley completed her PhD from the University of Wisconsin Milwaukee in Second Language Education and Curriculum and Instruction in Urban Education.
+She also completed a Masters in Deaf Education as an ASL specialist.
+She previously coordinated the ASL Studies Program and taught in the ASL and interpreting programs at University of Wisconsin-Milwaukee.
 Amy June has over 15 years of experience as an educator in the field of American Sign Language.
 She currently teaches and directs the ASL Program at California State University East Bay in the San Francisco area.
-Her major research interest is ASL Studies and Deaf Culture.
+Her major research interest are related to language oppression, ASL Studies and Deaf Culture.
 Her wider interests also include program planning and infrastructure, urban education, interpreting and issues of deaf students in mainstreamed or isolated situations.

 Second language teaching/acquisition, deaf cultural studies